reidjohnson/hpipy/_sources/user_guide/volatility_metrics.rst.txt

 Calculating Volatility
 ----------------------

-Calculate the volatility of the index using the ``volatility`` function:
+To calculate the volatility of the index, you can use the ``volatility`` function:

 .. code-block:: python